Galina-Boro/project_booking/README.md

 --------------

-A project with a dataset from the Booking company, which contains information about 515,000 reviews of hotels in Europe.
+This project with a dataset from the Booking company, which contains information about 515,000 reviews of hotels in Europe.

 **Task**<br>
 Building a model that predicts a hotel's rating in order to identify dishonest hotels that inflate their ratings.